-- $1. \hspace{0.5cm} 100\% \hspace{0.1cm} \text{of the equity is held in all cases.}$ - 2.
-All companies are registered in England and Wales. - 3.
+- 1. 100% of the ordinary share capital of each entity is held in all cases. - 2.
+All companies are registered in England and Wales - 3.
 All companies are dormant and non operating, with the exception of MDM Investments Ltd, which is the trustee company of the MS INTERNATIONAL plc Retirement and Death Benefits Scheme.

-Notice is given that the fifty sixth annual general meeting of MS INTERNATIONAL plc ("Company") will be held at The Holiday Inn, Warmsworth, Doncaster on 18th July, 2016 at 12 noon to consider and, if thought fit, to pass the following resolutions.
+Notice is given that the fifty seventh annual general meeting of MS INTERNATIONAL plc ("Company") will be held at The Holiday Inn, Warmsworth, Doncaster on 19th July, 2017 at 12 noon to consider and, if thought fit, to pass the following resolutions.
 Resolutions 1 to 10 will be proposed as ordinary resolutions and resolutions 11 to 13 will be proposed as special resolutions: